Updated: August 13, 2025

 While the real estate option was the most popular investment pathway for Golden Visa applicants, this route is no longer available.
 The current Golden Visa investment alternatives are:

-• Investment or donation in the arts or reconstruction of national heritage, with a minimum investment amount of at least €250,000
+- Investment or donation: Contribute to the arts or reconstruction of national heritage, with a minimum investment amount of at least €250,000

-Our citizenship and residency partner, Global Citizen Solutions, can guide you through the process if you are interested in investing in Portugal through the Portuguese Golden Visa Program.
+Our citizenship and residency partner, Global Citizen Solutions, can guide you through the process if you are interested in investing in Portugal through the Portuguese Golden Visa Program with great success.

 Minimum real estate investment amount in Portugal